adedolapoadegboye/NMEA-Parser-Logger/README.md

 ## Known Limitations

-- **Checksum Check**: The program does not support checksum check for NMEA sentences so ensure sentences are properly formatted.
+- **Checksum Check**: The program does not support checksum checks for NMEA sentences, so ensure sentences are properly formatted.
 - **Data Plotting**: The program does not support data plotting.
+- **Multiple Files with Different Dates**: When loading multiple static or dynamic files for analysis, ensure their timestamps align.
+Data will be plotted on the same graph, which may lead to awkward visualizations if dates differ significantly.

 ---